Launch Your Counseling Career

 About Addiction Counselor Education

 Addiction counselors are needed more now than ever before.
 Substance use disorder is on the rise, and there is a need for more people working in the field.
-Addition Counselor Education provides the link between the necessary education and licensure information and your new career in this helping profession.
+Addiction Counselor Education provides the link between the necessary education and licensure information and your new career in this helping profession.

 State Licensure Guide